Cyprus looking to EU, elsewhere for aid

 "It's like plucking daisies, wondering 'will we get in to the mechanism, we won't, we will, we won't'," said George Perdikis, an MP for the Green's party.

-Popular and the other main bank, Bank of Cyprus were hit heavily by the write down on Greek debt, which was restructured as part of Athens' second EU/IMF bailout deal.
-Bank of Cyprus has almost completed its recapitalisation privately.
+Popular and the other main bank, Bank of Cyprus were hit heavily by the writedown on Greek debt, which was restructured as part of Athens' second EU/IMF bailout deal.
+Bank of Cyprus has almost completed its recapitalization privately.

 Moody's Investors Service on Tuesday cut its credit rating on Bank of Cyprus, and put Popular on review for a downgrade, citing the increased risks of a possible Greek exit from the euro zone.
 Cyprus's third bank, Hellenic was also downgraded.